The colored Hanbury Brown--Twiss effect: Correlations when retaining the color of the photons

-where $A_{\omega_i,\Gamma}(T_i)=\int_{-\infty}^{T_i}e^{i\omega_it}e^{-\Gamma(T_i-t)/2}a(t)\,dt$ is the field of frequency component $\omega_i$ and width $\Gamma$, at time $T_i$, and $\mathcal{T}$, (resp.~$:$) refers to time (resp.~normal) ordering.
-Equation~(\ref{eq:marjul29170631CEST2014}) provides the tendency of a correlated detection of one photon of frequency~$\omega_1$ at time~$T_1$ with another photon of frequency~$\omega_2$ at time~$T_2$.
-This is an increasingly popular experimental quantity, with already many measurements performed but for fixed sets of frequencies, by inserting filters in the paths of a standard Hanbury Brown--Twiss setup.\cite{akopian06a, hennessy07a, kaniber08a, sallen10a, ulhaq12a, deutsch12a} The real measure of its conceptual importance, however, is given when spanning over all possible combinations of frequencies.
-This gives rise to a so-called ``two-photon correlation spectrum'' (2PS)~\cite{gonzaleztudela13a}.
-Considering the most important case of coincidences---$\tau=0$ in Eq.~(\ref{eq:lunmay19112320CEST2014}) and $T_1=T_2$ in Eq.~(\ref{eq:marjul29170631CEST2014})---one elevates in this way a single number, $g^{(2)}_0\equiv g^{(2)}(t=0,\tau=0)$, to a full landscape $g^{(2)}_\Gamma(\omega_1,\omega_2;\tau=0)$ of correlations.
-It is only recently that such landscapes could be computed without approximations thanks to a new theory of photo-detection.\cite{delvalle12a}
+is the electric field after passing through a filter with frequency component $\omega_i$ and width $\Gamma$ at time $t_i$, and $\mathcal{T}$, (resp.~$:$) refers to time (resp.~normal) ordering.
+Equation~(\ref{eq:marjul29170631CEST2014}) provides the tendency of a correlated detection of one photon of frequency~$\omega_1$ at time~$t_1$ with another photon of frequency~$\omega_2$ at time~$t_2$.
+We consider here Lorentzian filters but this discussion applies to other types, such as square filters~\cite{kamide15a}.
+Frequency-resolved photon correlations are an increasingly popular experimental quantity, with already many measurements performed, although for fixed sets of frequencies, merely by inserting filters in the paths of a standard Hanbury Brown--Twiss setup~\cite{akopian06a, hennessy07a, kaniber08a, sallen10a, ulhaq12a, deutsch12a}.
+This measurement reveals its conceptual importance, however, when spanning over all possible combinations of energies, giving rise to a so-called ``two-photon correlation spectrum'' (2PS)~\cite{gonzaleztudela13a,peiris15a}.
+Considering the most common case of coincidences---$\tau=0$ in Eq.~(\ref{eq:lunmay19112320CEST2014}) and $t_1=t_2$ in Eq.~(\ref{eq:marjul29170631CEST2014})---one elevates in this way a single number, ${g^{(2)}_0\equiv g^{(2)}(t=0,\tau=0)}$, to a full landscape $g^{(2)}_\Gamma(\omega_1,\omega_2;\tau=0)$ of correlations.
+The quantity defined by such a landscape (the 2PS) acquires a fundamental meaning by revealing certain physical features~\cite{gonzaleztudela13a,peiris15a}, in the same way that the normal spectrum is meaningful because its an observable that spans over a frequency range.